About Ocicats About Catiators Our Cats Our Kittens About Showing Our Showscene Contact Us

 The Ocicats' Health

 Ocicats are not prone to any genetic diseases.
-The genepool, while small, is still developing because outcross breeding to the Abysinnian to continue to develop the genetic diversity of the breed is still being done.
+The genepool, while small, is still developing because outcross breeding to the Abyssinian to continue to develop the genetic diversity of the breed is still being done.
 The Abyssinian/Ocicat hybrid is a CFA registered Ocicat.
 The Ocicat was developed from 3 widely different breeds as well.
 Genetic diversity provides immune system strength, as well as avoidance of problems that can be concentrated by too small a genepool or "popular sire" syndrome.

 Click here to connect to the Ocicat information, including the Breed Standard, on The Cat Fancier's Association's site.